-Snow which lands on a sloped roof is likely to creep or slide down and collect along the edge.
+Snow that lands on a sloped roof is likely to creep or slide down and collect along the edge.
 Any additional weight from ice forming during repeated thaw-freeze cycles can put this area under an extra heavy load.

-If your home has roof-lines of different heights, snow is bound to accumulate on the lower roof(s).
+If your home has roof lines of different heights, snow is bound to accumulate on the lower roof(s).

 Low-Slope or Flat Sections